 If it hits the fan, we have one more layer of backups

 Hopefully, it will never come to this stage, but being without it is just too risky with so many hackers running riot.
-I also monitor and backup websites using WP Umbrella, this helps me keep on top of weekly/monthly updates, and security issues and to provide that extra layer of off-site backups just in case.
+I also monitor and backup websites using WP Umbrella, this helps me keep on top of weekly/monthly updates, and security issues to provide that extra layer of off-site backups just in case.

 It’s also worth mentioning that I do use another WordPress plugin called WP Reset Pro, this plugin creates snapshot backups before every plugin or theme update and can revert the changes if anything goes wrong.
 It also has a cloud-based dashboard which helps with site recovery if you are unable to access the backend of the site.
-I mostly install this on sites which are in active development where plugins may cause conflicts when first installing.
+I mostly install this on sites which are in active development where plugins may cause conflicts when first installed.

 FRANCE: One of Europe’s largest data center complexes, OVH has been destroyed by fire.

 3.6 million websites taken offline, no data is likely to be recoverable. pic.twitter.com/zmSimxHkh2

 — Apex World News (@apexworldnews) March 11, 2021